American Idol season 2: U.S. Nielsen ratings

-The number of average viewers per episode this season was 21.7 million, an increase of 71% over season 1.
+The number of average viewers per episode this season was 21.7 million, an increase of 71% over the first season.
 Its Wednesday episodes finished as the third most-watched show of the year averaging 21.93 million, and the Tuesday episodes fifth at 21.56 million.
-The show ranked second in the coveted 18/49 demographic for the 2002-2003 season.
+The show ranked second in the coveted 18/49 demographic for the 2002–2003 season.
 This season's finale episode still ranks as the most-watched single episode in Idol history at 38.1 million, the finale night itself averaged 33.7 million when the pre-show special is taken into consideration.
 The show also helped Fox become the season's number three network in total viewers for the first time.

 A couple of specials were aired later in the year - From Justin To Kelly: The Rise of Two American Idols on June 20, 2003, and American Idol: Christmas Songs on November 25, 2003, the latter of which was ranked number 30 with total viewer number of 10.9 million, and number 28 in the 18/49 demo with a 4.1 rating.